-The Australian Reptile Park has been a favourite family attraction for maaany years.
+The Australian Reptile Park has been a favourite family attraction for many years.

-The wildlife park houses a wide range of spiders, mammals, amphibians and birds and reptiles.
+The wildlife park houses a wide range of animals, from spiders to mammals to birds.

-As well as a huge saltwater crocodile, a lake full of alligators, a Galapagos tortoise, wombats, dingoes, Tasmanian devils, platypuses.
+As well as a huge saltwater crocodile.
+A lake full of alligators.
+A Galapagos tortoise.
+Wombats, dingoes, Tasmanian devils and platypuses.

-You will also see koalas up close eating gum leaves and kangaroos roaming freely.
+You can see koalas up close eating gum leaves and kangaroos roaming freely.

-Elvis appears medium size underneath the water, but when he emerges his true size is revealed… much bigger than medium!
-Elvis measures 5 m and is one of the biggest saltwater crocodile in captivity.
+Elvis measures 5 m and is one of the biggest saltwater crocodiles in captivity.

 When he snatches the food you can hear the bang of his jaw slamming shut.
 This crocodile gives me chills and it’s my favourite show.

 Kangaroos roam freely around the picnic site.
 They are tame and let you approach and feed them (you can buy food at the kiosk).
-It’s a lovely experience for children and overseas tourists who have not yet seen kangaroos in the wild (such as my brother below from Canada).
-Feeding the kangaroos is one of my children’s favourite moments at the zoo (and my brother’s ;-)).
+It’s a lovely experience for children.
+And visitors who have not yet seen kangaroos in the wild.
+Feeding the kangaroos is one of my children’s favourite moments at the Australian Reptile Park.

-Spider world is an exhibit room full of spiders, such as funnel-webs and other common Australian spiders as well as tarantulas.
+Spider world is an exhibit room full of spiders.
+You see funnel-webs, tarantulas and other common Australian spiders.

-This show focuses on the plight of the Tasmanian devils facing inevitable extinction because of the Devil Facial Tumour Disease.
-The number of devils decreased by 90% in the last 20 years.
-Today less than 25,000 remain in the wild.
+Tasmanian devils face extinction because of the Devil Facial Tumour Disease, a contagious cancer with no cure.
+The number of devils decreased by 90% in the last twenty years.
+Today less than twenty-five thousands remain in the wild.

-Everyday the 63-year-old Hugo the Galapagos tortoise comes out of its enclosure for a stroll while being fed.
+Every day the 63-year-old Hugo the Galapagos tortoise comes out of its enclosure.
+It goes for a stroll and gets fed.
 It’s quite an experience to stand next to a 166 kg tortoise.